-Applying for jobs can be a stressful experience for anyone, and it can be particularly difficult when you don’t get an offer or miss out at interview.
+Applying for jobs can be a challenging experience, and it can be particularly difficult when you don’t get an offer or miss out on an interview.
 Here are some tips to help you maintain motivation and self-belief through your job search.

 1. Take some time out and reflect

-Make a list of anything else you think you did well:
+Make a list of what you think you did go well:

 It is also worth making a note of the areas where you felt you didn’t perform so well and how you might be able to improve next time.
 The margins between success and failure can be so small, that even a series of gradual changes can be the difference between getting a job and another rejection.